thekorn/nix-config/README.md

 $ nix build .#darwinConfigurations.demoVM.system --extra-experimental-features "nix-command flakes"

 # the plan is to now run this to install nix-darwin with our configuration
-# ./result/sw/bin/darwin-rebuild switch --flake . # this will fail as we first have to do the following lines
+# ./result/sw/bin/darwin-rebuild switch --flake .#demoVM # this will fail as we first have to do the following lines

 $ printf 'run\tprivate/var/run\n' | sudo tee -a /etc/synthetic.conf
 $ /System/Library/Filesystems/apfs.fs/Contents/Resources/apfs.util -t

 # now we can finally darwin-rebuild
-$ ./result/sw/bin/darwin-rebuild switch --flake .
+$ ./result/sw/bin/darwin-rebuild switch --flake .#demoVM
 ```

 ## reference